akitotheanimator/God-Hand-Tools/README.md

 ![godo hand](https://github.com/akitotheanimator/God-Hand-Tools/assets/174764120/abd327e4-d0ab-4946-a95f-fc9e2e7fed2b)

-There is two main DAT types that can be seen on GOD HAND: UPD and DAT(i made up those names since i haven't saw anybody to come up with a name for them.)
+There is two main DAT types that can be seen on GOD HAND.
+Type 1 and type 0.
 There's a subtle way to identify both, they have a difference that's crucial to diferentiate them two.

-Ultra Packed Data(UPD) gives some bytes, before filling a enormous space with *blank bytes*.
+DAT type 1 gives some bytes, before filling a enormous space with *blank bytes*.
 ![types](https://github.com/akitotheanimator/God-Hand-Tools/assets/174764120/7662fd94-099e-4d0e-b0ed-8a1f4ff3bd0d)
 As you can see, the *blank bytes* covers a very generous portion of the DAT, going from offset 304 to offset 512.

-On the other hand, Packed Data(DAT) files are straight forward, no blank spaces to be seen.
+On the other hand, DAT type 0 is straight forward, no blank spaces to be seen.
 ![types](https://github.com/akitotheanimator/God-Hand-Tools/assets/174764120/c4cbb102-23e7-4bb3-9ccc-a593ee08a4d1)

 pretty subtle BUT essential way to identify both.
 The file specifies which version they are, but it's a little tricky.
+DAT type 1 is mostly used for big memory consuption that needs to be compressed, the majority of them are map files.
+DAT typ 0 is mostly used for models or such.

 # DAT 1.1 - TYPE 0